mweagle/Sparta/content/docs/apigateway/example1.md

 Because the integration request returned a successful response, the API Gateway response body contains only our lambda's output.

 If there were an error, the response would include additional fields (`code`, `status`, `headers`).
-Those fields are injected by the NodeJS proxying tier as part of translating the **Go** HTTP response to a Lambda compatible result.
+Those fields are injected by the NodeJS proxying tier as part of translating the **go** HTTP response to a Lambda compatible result.

 A primary benefit of this envelope is to provide an automatic mapping from Integration Error Response Regular Expression mappings to Method Response codes.
 If you look at the **Integration Response** section of the _/hello/world/test_ resource in the Console, you'll see a list of Regular Expression matches:

 ![API Gateway](/images/apigateway/IntegrationMapping.png)

 The regular expressions are used to translate the integration response, which is just a blob of text provided to `context.done()`, into API Gateway Method responses.
-Sparta annotates your lambda functions response with **Go**'s [HTTP StatusText](https://golang.org/src/net/http/status.go) values based on the HTTP status code your lambda function produced.
+Sparta annotates your lambda functions response with **go**'s [HTTP StatusText](https://golang.org/src/net/http/status.go) values based on the HTTP status code your lambda function produced.
 Sparta also provides a corresponding Method Response entry for all valid HTTP codes:

 ![API Gateway](/images/apigateway/MethodResponse.png)